HISTORY OF GIVING

 The JOA ended in 2009, when the Rocky Mountain News published its last issue.

 In 2011, The Denver Post Community Foundation was established as a separate 501(c)(3) organization and serves to broaden the reach of the Posts’ philanthropic giving.
-Funds are raised and distributed annually to local Denver and Colorado agencies serving the areas of the arts, youth, education and human services.
+Funds are raised and distributed annually to local Denver and Colorado nonprofit agencies serving the areas of the arts, youth, education and human services.
 In July 2017, The Denver Post Season To Share became a program of The Denver Post Community Foundation.
-In October 2017, DaVita became the presenting partner of Season To Share, matching donations at .50 up to $750,000 and in March 2018, $1,850,000 was granted to 49 Metro Denver nonprofit organizations through this program.
-Since inception in 2011, The Denver Post Community Foundation has granted more than $3,000,000 to support our local community.
+In October 2017, DaVita began a two year presenting partnership of Season To Share, matching donations at .50 up to $750,000 each year.
+In March 2018, $1,850,000 was granted to 49 Metro Denver nonprofit organizations and in April 2019, $1,645,000 was granted to 54 agencies focused on program specific children and youth, health and wellness, homelessness and hunger.
+In 2019, the Denver Active 20-30 Children’s Foundation became the new presenting partner, matching donations up to $800,000 at 50%.
+Since inception in 2011, The Denver Post Community Foundation has granted more than $4,886,750 to support our local community.

 Today, The Denver Post remains dedicated and continues to serve the community in which it serves.
 By continuing its rich legacy of giving, and through the support of many, we are able to improve and enrich the lives of so many in need in our community.